samhstn/my-config/WHY_VIM.md

  - You will start to discover vim shortcuts built into all kinds of things

  - It puts you into a good mindset for improving your workflow

+ - Using vim trains you to navigate in your editor/filesystem using your keyboard instead of a mouse.
+This allows you _considerably_ speed up your workflow.

 #### Cons: